 Lawn aeration is one of those occasional jobs.
 You might be tempted to skip it.
 But it really does make a difference.
 The importance of aeration is clear after you’ve done it.
 It’s significant in moving soil that has become too compact.
 You’ll notice a bright, thriving lawn if you aerate in a proper and timely manner.

-Should I aerate my lawn?
+Should I aerate my lawn in Houston?
 Here are a few signs that your lawn is a great candidate for aeration:

 - Is your lawn heavily used?
 Consider children, pets, and high commercial traffic.